 No genuine Christian should entangle himself in the affairs of everyday

 life.
-We must make a living, and so we are forced into the world to hold
+We must make a living, so we are forced into the world to hold

 down a job to receive money we use to buy the things we need.
 However, once